 So, feeling like a foreigner in your own country can also come about because over time you become two people at once, split between two places (or potentially more places).
 Depending on where you are, you hit pause on one or the other person.

-My partner, whom I met in Denmark (where I still live today), has often remarked that I’m a completely different person when I’m around my relatives in Estonia.
+People that know me have often told me that I’m a completely different person when I’m around my relatives in Estonia.
 She’s more monotonous in the way she speaks.
 She’s not super keen on public displays of affection.
 But somehow she’s also more relaxed about not having every day planned out.

 But the minute we’re alone (even while visiting Estonia), I immediately snap back into who I have become over the years of living abroad.
 The person I am while living abroad is unapologetically silly and dorky.
 I can talk A LOT.
 And I’m all about hitting those goals in life, one step at a time, because I simply have way more opportunities here to realize my dreams.